puppetlabs/puppetserver/acceptance/README.md

 #### Define a hosts config file for your new VM

-1. Copy/modify the local EL6 host config at ./config/beaker/local/el6/1host.cfg to have the hostname and IP of your VM
+1. Copy/modify the local EL6 host config at ./config/beaker/local/el6/1host.cfg to have the fully-qualified hostname and IP of your VM
-   - Change the line at the top that looks like ```centos6-64-1.local:``` to the hostname of your VM
+   - Change the line at the top that looks like ```centos6-64-1.local:``` to the fully-qualified hostname of your VM
    - Change the ```ip``` value to your VM

-#### Define the JVMPUPPET_REPO_CONFIG environment variable
+#### Define the PACKAGE_BUILD_VERSION and PUPPET_VERSION environment variables

-The one thing you'll need before running the tests via beaker is a URL to the repository file that contains the most recent package of jvm-puppet.
+You'll need to provide a couple environment variables that specify which build of jvm-puppet to install and test against.

 1. Go to http://builds.puppetlabs.lan/jvm-puppet
-2. Scroll down to the bottom and go into the most recent one
+2. Scroll down to the most recent build at the bottom
-   - This will look like: 0.1.4.SNAPSHOT.2014.05.15T1118/
+   - This will look like: 0.1.4.SNAPSHOT.2014.05.15T1118
-3. Drill down into repo_configs/rpm and then the appropriate one for your VM (and 64 or 32 bit)
-   - Assuming that you have a 32-bit EL6 this will look like: pl-jvm-puppet-0.1.4.SNAPSHOT.2014.05.15T1118-el-6-i386.repo
-4. Copy the URL for this file (and _make sure it's "http" and not "https" otherwise you'll get curl SSL errors during pre-suite_)
+3. Copy the text (not the link address) - this will be ```PACKAGE_BUILD_VERSION```
+4. Define ```PUPPET_VERSION``` as the packaged version of Puppet that we're building with, which is currently ```3.6.1-1```

 #### Run Beaker

+    export PACKAGE_BUILD_VERSION=<SEE PREVIOUS STEP; e.g. 0.1.4.SNAPSHOT.2014.05.15T1118>
-    export JVMPUPPET_REPO_CONFIG=<URL FROM PREVIOUS STEP>
+    export PUPPET_VERSION=<SEE PREVIOUS STEP; e.g. 3.6.1-1>
     bundle install --path vendor/bundle
-    bundle exec beaker --config <PATH TO YOUR HOSTS CONFIG FILE> --type foss --debug --fail-mode slow --helper ./acceptance/lib/helper.rb --pre-suite ./acceptance/suites/pre_suite --tests ./acceptance/suites/tests
+    bundle exec beaker --config <PATH TO YOUR HOSTS CONFIG FILE> --type foss --debug --fail-mode slow --helper ./acceptance/lib/helper.rb --load-path <PATH TO PUPPET REPO ON YOUR MACHINE>/acceptance/lib --options ./acceptance/config/beaker/options.rb --pre-suite ./acceptance/suites/pre_suite --tests ./acceptance/suites/tests

 This should kick off a beaker run against your new VM that will run all the pre_suite steps and then the simple "no op" testtest.rb that we have in jvm-puppet/acceptance.